-1. Criminal cases shall be investigated by the investigators of the Ministry of Justice of Georgia, the Ministry of Internal Affairs of Georgia, the Ministry of Defence of Georgia, the Ministry of Georgia, the Ministry of Finance of Georgia and the investigative divisions of the State Security Service of Georgia.

-2. Regardless of their departmental affiliation, all investigators shall have equal rights and duties and all investigative actions carried out by them under this Code shall have equal legal effect.

-3. An investigator who is not personally involved in the investigation of a criminal case, may, upon instructions of a prosecutor, carry out all investigative actions prescribed by this Code with regard to the case in question.
+- 1. Criminal cases shall be investigated by the investigators of the investigative divisions of the Ministry of Justice of Georgia, the Ministry of Internal Affairs of Georgia, the Ministry of Defence of Georgia, the Ministry of Finance of Georgia and the State Security Service of Georgia. - 2.
+Regardless of their departmental affiliation, all investigators shall have equal rights and duties and all investigative actions carried out by them under this Code shall have equal legal effect. - 3.
+An investigator who is not personally involved in the investigation of a criminal case, may, upon instructions of a prosecutor, carry out all investigative actions prescribed by this Code with regard to the case in question.